Fall 2021 Back To School Mask Guide

 MIAMI (CBSMiami) — South Florida students who are heading back to the classroom for the new school year will be contending with one of the most dangerous times in the pandemic for children due to the contagious delta variant.

-Below is a guide to what each South Florida school district is requiring or mandating when it comes to masks, along with any information and links to further reading material.READ MORE: Census Numbers Set Stage for Redrawing Florida Districts
+Below is a guide to what each South Florida school district is requiring or mandating when it comes to masks, along with any information and links to further reading material.READ MORE: Tropical Storm Grace Heading Toward Jamaica, Fred Soaking Georgia

 The CDC has recommended that masks be worn by all students and staff in all K-12 schools, regardless of vaccination status, but local districts are approaching the guidance in different ways.